Estimating Uncertainty in the Black Hole Mass–Velocity Dispersion Relation#

 Hint

-Hint If you can’t find it, the function you should use for this step is
+If you can’t find it, the function you should use for this step isnp.random.choice

 .
 Look at the documentation to figure out how to implement it.For each bootstrap sample, fit a linear model to the resampled data using the same procedure as before (first order polynomial with